dasha27atr/MacrixPracticalTask/README.md

-This project is a REST API server developed as a practical task for the Macrix company.
+This project is a REST API server developed as a part of a practical task for the Macrix company.

 Installation instructions:
 1) Find MacrixPracticalTask.zip file in the Releases folder of the current repository (https://github.com/dasha27atr/MacrixPracticalTask/releases/tag/1.0.0) and download it to your local machine.